KevinZ2807/3D-Games-kevinz2807/README.md

 For this repository, I mainly push **3D Unity Games** from what I have been studying on Youtube to review what I have learnt from those.

-Here is a list of game and what I have learnt from those so far:
+Here is a list of games and what I have learnt:

 ## 0. First-person Main Scene